gsauthof/co2mon2pg/README.md

-This repository contains co2mon2pg, a Python program that streams CO2 (and temperature) readings of certain devices to a PostgreSQL database or stdout (CSV).
+This repository contains co2mon2pg, a Python program that streams CO2 concentration (and temperature) readings of certain devices to a PostgreSQL database or stdout (CSV).

 2023, Georg Sauthoff